Cognitive Processes: Key Mechanisms of Information Processing in the Brain

 A person weighing options on a scale, with one side labeled "cognitive biases" and the other "decision-making processes"

-Understanding Biases in Thought
+Understanding Thought Biases

 Common biases include:

-• Confirmation bias: Seeking information that confirms existing beliefs
+• Confirmation bias: Tending to seek out information that supports pre-existing beliefs

 • Availability heuristic: Overestimating the likelihood of events based on recent or vivid memories